Fonts on Macintosh: Lucida Grande

 Of the fonts that ship with macOS, Lucida Grande has the broadest character repertoire.
-This font provides a relatively complete set of Arabic, Roman, Cyrillic, Hebrew, Thai and Greek letters and an assortment of common symbols.
+This font includes most of the Arabic, Roman, Cyrillic, Hebrew, Thai and Greek letters and an assortment of common symbols.
 All in all, it contains a bit more than 2800 glyphs (including ligatures).

 In Mac OS X 10.3 ("Panther"), a font called Apple Symbols was introduced.
 It complements the set of symbols from Lucida Grande, but also contains glyphs only accessible by glyph ID (that is, they have not been assigned Unicode code points).
-A hidden font called .Keyboard contains 92 visible glyphs, most of which appear on Apple keyboards.
+A hidden font called Keyboard contains 92 visible glyphs, most of which appear on Apple keyboards.

 Font management

 System 6.0.8 and earlier

 Originally, the Macintosh QuickDraw system software supported only bitmapped fonts.
-The original font set was custom designed for the Macintosh and was intended to provide a screen legibility.
+The original font set was custom designed for the Macintosh and was intended to provide on-screen legibility.
 These system fonts were named after large cities, e.g. New York, Chicago, and Geneva.
 (See Fonts of the Original Macintosh.)

 Bitmapped fonts were stored as resources within the System file.
 A utility called Font/DA Mover was used to install fonts into or remove fonts from the System file.
 Fonts could be embedded into Macintosh applications and other file types, such as a HyperCard stack.
 Unused fonts were stored in a suitcase file.

 The ImageWriter printer supported a higher resolution mode where bitmap fonts with twice the screen resolution were automatically substituted for 'near letter quality' printing.
 (For example, a 24-point bitmapped font would be used for 12-point printing.)
 This feature was sometimes called two-times font printing.
 Some later Apple QuickDraw–based laser printers supported four-times font printing for letter quality output.

 With the introduction of the LaserWriter and support for PostScript-compatible printers, the Mac system software initially supported outline fonts for printing only.
 These outline fonts could be printed in letter quality at any size.
 PostScript fonts came with two files; a bitmap font was installed into the System file, and an outline font file was stored in the System Folder.
 Some of the bitmapped “city” fonts were automatically replaced by PostScript fonts by the printer driver.
 Commercial typefaces such as Times and Helvetica began to be distributed by Apple, Adobe Systems and others.

 The Adobe Type Manager (ATM) system extension allowed PostScript outline fonts to be displayed on screen and used with all printers (PostScript or not).
 This allowed for true WYSIWYG printing in a much broader set of circumstances than the base system software, however with a noticeable speed penalty, especially on Motorola 68000–based machines.

 After the release of System 7, Apple added System 6 support for TrueType outline fonts through a freely available system extension, providing functionality similar to ATM.
 Apple provided TrueType outline files for the bitmapped 'city' system fonts, allowing letter quality WYSIWYG printing.

 A reboot was required after installing new fonts unless using a font management utility such as Suitcase, FontJuggler or MasterJuggler.